aspose-cells/Aspose.Cells-API-References/english/go-cpp/Range/GetWorksheet/_index.md

 ## GetWorksheet function

-Gets the <see cref="Worksheet"/>object which contains this range.
+Gets the Worksheetobject which contains this range.

 ```go